LKirst/lie-esl/_pages/LK_Checklist_ThesisStatement_B1.md

 - The contrast between ... and ... **prompts the question** ... / This prompts the question ...

 - **Faced with** ..., we are **have to ask** ...

+Punctuation: Remember that indirect questions embedded in declarative sentences take a full stop, **not a question mark**.

 Examples: